netpump-data/docs/docs/setup-offer.md

 The user of this guide should have basic or moderate knowledge of how to use Azure Portal, and Microsoft Entra ID.

 1. A valid deployment environment
-   > :information_source: **Note:** The service is intended to be used in an existing network with valid SMB share setup and network routing.
+   > ℹ️ **Note:** The service is intended to be used in an existing network with valid SMB share setup and network routing.

 2. A domain name and DNS entries for each server you will create.
-   > :information_source: **Note:** Managing DNS is outside the scope of this documentation.
+   > ℹ️ **Note:** Managing DNS is outside the scope of this documentation.

 3. An Azure Key Vault with a provisioned SSL Certificate of the custom domain you wish to host the Netpump Server Application on.
-   > :information_source: **Note:** Acquiring a certificate is outside the scope of this documentation.
+   > ℹ️ **Note:** Acquiring a certificate is outside the scope of this documentation.
 Azure Key Vault provides ways to acquire certificates from third party certification authorities, or import your own.
    * You can [follow this quickstart from Microsoft](https://learn.microsoft.com/en-us/azure/key-vault/general/quick-create-portal) to set up a new Key Vault in Azure if you don't have one configured already.

 4. The Netpump server cluster Enterprise Application